Chinese Type 71 B Radio

 - Tuning; divided into 100 increments to set frequency

-- Concentric tuning knobs: large knob is course tuning, small knob is fine-tuning
+- Concentric tuning knobs: large knob is course tuning, small knob is

 - Regeneration adjustment